Utah County homes

 Bring Your Own Agent

 The agent in the builder's sales office represents the builder, not you.
 Their job is to get the best deal for the builder.
 Bringing your own agent costs you nothing.
 In new construction the commission is built into the price regardless.
 Having representation in a new construction purchase is one of the most valuable things you can do.
+The builder pays your agent's commission, it costs you nothing to have representation, and you are not saving money by going in alone.

 What your budget actually gets you.